Make a One-Time Donation

 Open WishlistMonthly sponsorships provide predictable funding for food, medicine, and habitat upkeep.
 Choose a level, and become part of a fox's story.

 Male Red Fox (Silver).
-Rescued with Georgia from a neglect case in Grand Junction.
-Relaxed and watchful-enjoys bantering with his neighbor, Rusty.
+Rescued along with Georgia from a neglect case in Grand Junction.
+Has recently lost a limb due to an argument with Felix, but still has the heart of a fox.

 Sponsor George →